 IMPORTANT!
 Following the treatment, you will be required to stay indoors for the first 48 hours.
 Sunlight will reactivate the residual Levulan in the skin and could cause a multiplied effect resulting in undesirable side effects.
 It is mandatory that you stay indoors, so you will need to make sure there will be no reason for you go outside –not for the mail or the newspaper or any other reason.

 Expect swelling, considerable redness, and crusting.
 You will also likely experience a “flare” of what is termed sterile pustules in the first several days.
 This is normal, although visually unpleasant.
-Plan on about 5 days during which you will likely prefer to stay inside as your skin recovers.
+Plan on about 5 days during which our Irvine PDT acne treatment patients will likely prefer to stay inside as their skin recovers.